NVIDIA/NVFlare/examples/cifar10/README.md

 In a real-world scenario, the researcher won't have access to the TensorBoard events of the individual clients.
 In order to visualize the training performance in a central place, `AnalyticsSender`, `ConvertToFedEvent` on the client, and `TBAnalyticsReceiver` on the server can be used.
 For an example using FedAvg and metric streaming during training, run:
 ```
-./run_poc.sh 8 cifar10_fedavg_stream_tb 10 1.0
+./submit_job.sh cifar10_fedavg_stream_tb 1.0
 ```
-Using this configuration, a `tb_events` folder will be created under the `run_*` folder of the server that includes all the TensorBoard event values of the different clients.
+Using this configuration, a `tb_events` folder will be created under the `[RUN_ID]` folder of the server that includes all the TensorBoard event values of the different clients.